Binaryxx/command-line-repo-practice/README.md

 # commandLineRepo
-repo for using command line
+repo to practice using command line in terms of utilizing the repo